Consumer Medicine Information

 shaking or tremors

-more likely to occur if you stop taking Paxtine too quickly.
-Therefore, always consult your doctor before stopping your medicine.
+Always consult your doctor before stopping your medicine.

-For the majority of patients, symptoms go away on their own within a few weeks.
+For most patients, symptoms go away on their own within a few weeks.
 However, if you

 how to manage stopping treatment more slowly.

-of suicide, attempting suicide, mood changes and feeling tearful), abdominal pain and nervousness.
+attempting suicide, mood changes and feeling tearful), abdominal pain and nervousness.

 Tell your doctor immediately if you notice any of the following:

 wheezing, swelling of the lips/mouth, difficulty in breathing, hayfever, lumpy rash

 (hives) or fainting.
 These could be a symptom of an allergic reaction.

-Although Paxtine is not recommended for children and adolescents below 18 years
+Although this medicine is not recommended for children and adolescents below 18 years

 tremor (uncontrollable trembling)

-changing emotions, including crying, changes in mood, trying to harm themselves, thoughts of suicide and attempting suicide.
+changing emotions, including crying, changes in mood, trying to harm themselves, thoughts

-After taking Paxtine
+After taking PAXTINE